 OUTLINE: Patients are assigned to 1 of 2 treatment arms based on disease.

 ARM I (MELANOMA): Patients receive nivolumab intravenously (IV) over 60 minutes and ipilimumab IV over 90 minutes on day 1.
-Treatment repeats every 3 weeks for 4 courses in the absence of disease progression or unacceptable toxicity.
-Patients continue to receive nivolumab IV over 60 minutes every 2 weeks for up to 2 years in the absence of disease progression or unacceptable toxicity.
-Patients with clinical benefit after combination therapy and disease progression after monotherapy may receive nivolumab IV over 60 minutes and ipilimumab IV over 90 minutes every 3 weeks for 4 courses and then nivolumab IV over 60 minutes every 2 weeks for up to 2 years from first dose of nivolumab in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 3 weeks for 4 cycles in the absence of disease progression or unacceptable toxicity.
+Patients continue to receive nivolumab IV over 60 minutes every 2 weeks or every 4 weeks for up to 2 years in the absence of disease progression or unacceptable toxicity.
+Patients with clinical benefit after combination therapy and disease progression after monotherapy may receive nivolumab IV over 60 minutes and ipilimumab IV over 90 minutes every 3 weeks for 4 cycles and then nivolumab IV over 60 minutes every 2 weeks or every 4 weeks for up to 2 years from first dose of nivolumab in the absence of disease progression or unacceptable toxicity.
 Patients who are benefitting from treatment may continue beyond 2 years at the discretion of principal investigator.

-ARM II (BLADDER CANCER): Patients receive nivolumab IV over 60 minutes every 2 weeks for up to 2 years in the absence of disease progression or unacceptable toxicity.
-Patients with disease progression after 6 weeks may continue to receive nivolumab at the discretion of the treating physician and study Principal Investigator (PI).
-Patients achieving disease progression after 12 weeks, may also receive ipilimumab IV over 90 minutes every 3 weeks for 4 courses in the absence of disease progression or unacceptable toxicity.
-Patients with clinical benefit after combination therapy and disease progression after monotherapy may receive nivolumab IV over 60 minutes and ipilimumab IV over 90 minutes every 3 weeks for 4 courses and then nivolumab IV over 60 minutes every 2 weeks for up to 2 years from first dose of nivolumab in the absence of disease progression or unacceptable toxicity.
+ARM II (BLADDER CANCER): Patients receive nivolumab IV over 60 minutes every 2 weeks or every 4 weeks for up to 2 years in the absence of disease progression or unacceptable toxicity.
+Patients with disease progression after 6 weeks may continue to receive nivolumab at the discretion of the treating physician and study principal investigator (PI).
+Patients achieving disease progression after 12 weeks, may also receive ipilimumab IV over 90 minutes every 3 weeks for 4 cycles in the absence of disease progression or unacceptable toxicity.
+Patients with clinical benefit after combination therapy and disease progression after monotherapy may receive nivolumab IV over 60 minutes and ipilimumab IV over 90 minutes every 3 weeks for 4 cycles and then nivolumab IV over 60 minutes every 2 weeks or every 4 weeks for up to 2 years from first dose of nivolumab in the absence of disease progression or unacceptable toxicity.
 Patients who are benefitting from treatment may continue beyond 2 years at the discretion of principal investigator.

 After completion of study treatment, patients are followed up at 6 weeks and then every 12 weeks for 4 years.